Sunday, February 22, 2026

 • Encouraging Diverse Voices

-• The inclusion of this book in a YA collection signals a commitment to narratives that reflect a wide range of lived experiences beyond the context of the United States.
+• The inclusion of this book in a YA collection signals a commitment to narratives that reflect a wide range of lived experiences beyond the United States.

 • Programming & Dialogue